-28. The Global LEI System is a G20 endorsed initiative6 for uniquely identifying parties to financial transactions, designed and implemented under the direction of the LEI ROC, a governance body endorsed by the G20.
-The Global LEI System serves as a public-good utility responsible for overseeing the issuance of legal entity identifiers globally to counterparties who enter into derivatives or that are involved in a derivatives transaction.
+- 28. The Global LEI System is a G20 endorsed initiative for uniquely identifying parties to financial transactions, designed and implemented under the direction of the LEI ROC, a governance body endorsed by the G20.
+The Global LEI System serves as a public-good utility responsible for overseeing the issuance of legal entity identifiers globally, including to counterparties who enter into derivatives or that are involved in a derivatives transaction. - (1) We are of the view that reporting counterparties will take steps to ensure that the non-reporting counterparty provides its LEI to facilitate reporting under the Instrument.
+If the reporting counterparty cannot, for any reason, obtain the LEI from the non-reporting counterparty, publicly accessible resources may be available for obtaining that information. - (2) Paragraph 28(2)(a) requires each local counterparty to a derivative that is required to be reported under the Instrument, other than an individual, to acquire an LEI, regardless of whether the local counterparty is the reporting counterparty. - (3) If the Global LEI System is not available at the time a reporting counterparty is required under the Instrument to report derivatives data, including the LEI for each counterparty, with respect to the derivative, a counterparty should use a substitute legal entity identifier.

-6 For more information see FSB Report A Global Legal Entity Identifier for Financial Markets, June 8, 2012, online: Financial Stability Board http://www.financialstabilityboard.org/publications/>.

-(3) If the Global LEI System is not available at the time a reporting counterparty is required under the Instrument to report derivatives data, including the LEI for each counterparty, with respect to the derivative, a counterparty should use a substitute legal entity identifier.
 The substitute legal entity identifier should be set in accordance with the standards established by the LEI ROC for pre-LEIs identifiers.
 At the time the Global LEI System is operational, counterparties should cease using their substitute LEI and commence reporting their LEI.
 The substitute LEI and LEI might be identical.
+Some counterparties to a reportable derivative may not be eligible to receive an LEI.
+The reporting counterparty must use an alternate identifier to identify each counterparty that is ineligible to receive an LEI, or is an individual, when reporting derivatives data to a recognized trade repository.